davepinch/pinchy.cc/content/topics/people/f/frederick-the-great/baptism/@early-life-1-2-2.md

 ---
-title: "birth of Frederick the Great (Wikipedia)"
-✂️: "[Frederick the Great] was baptised with the single name *Friedrich* by Benjamin Ursinus von Bär on 31 January." baptism of: Frederick the Great
+title: "baptism of Frederick the Great (Wikipedia)" ✂️: "[Frederick the Great] was baptised with the single name *Friedrich* by Benjamin Ursinus von Bär on 31 January." baptism of: Frederick the Great
 citation: >-